singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ docker build -t singularity-hpc .

-If you are developing the library and need lmod, you can easily bind your code as follows:
+If you are developing the library and need the module software, you can easily bind your code as follows: